 Orthopaedic support pillows

-These specialist pillows help to relieve neck and spine pressure.
+Specialist, orthopaedic pillows help to relieve neck and spine pressure.

-These pillows provide comfortable neck support and also give you extra support when sitting up in bed
+V-shaped pillows provide comfortable neck support and also give you extra support when sitting up in bed

 Body support pillows